Tony St. Pierre

 Today's Insight

-Growth doesn't depend on perfect conditions.
+Growth does not require perfect conditions.

 It reveals itself in how you respond when things fall apart.